Zika: Researchers Are Learning More About The Long-Term Consequences For Children

 Bad news: Researchers are finding that children who are born asymptomatic can develop Zika-related problems later on.

-Of the pregnant people infected with Zika virus, studies show that just 5-14% give birth to children with signs of Congenital Zika Syndrome (which can cause developmental issues with their brains and vision), and a 4-6% subset have children with microcephaly.
+Of the pregnant people infected with Zika virus, studies show that just 5%-14% give birth to children with signs of congenital Zika syndrome (which can cause developmental issues with their brains and vision), and a 4%-6% subset have children with microcephaly.

-Unfortunately, researchers are also discovering that babies with Zika that seem fine at birth can exhibit issues with seizures, vision, and brain development in their first year and perhaps beyond.
-"As we're following these babies," says Ko, "Maybe what we're seeing is just the tip of the iceberg.
+Unfortunately, researchers are also discovering that babies with Zika who seem fine at birth can exhibit issues with seizures, vision and brain development in their first year and perhaps beyond.
+"As we're following these babies," says Ko, "maybe what we're seeing is just the tip of the iceberg.
 There may be other, more subtle defects that affect language and cognition [later on]."

-It's not totally clear what causes some babies to be born with birth defects and not others, but researchers have narrowed the bandwidth of causes.
+It's not totally clear what causes some babies to be born with birth defects and not others, but researchers have narrowed the causes.
 They know for sure that it doesn't come from exposure to pesticides or vaccines.
-Timing seems important: mothers who get infected in the first trimester are two- to three- times more likely to have babies with complications.
-It may also have to do with a parent's genetic makeup, and previous exposure to other viruses like Dengue.
+Timing seems important: Mothers who are infected in the first trimester are two to three times more likely to have babies with complications.
+It may also have to do with a parent's genetic makeup, and previous exposure to other viruses like dengue.

 Good news: We learned a lot of new things about Zika during and after the pandemic.